• Skip to main content

 Making bread and butter zucchini pickles in glass mason jars.

-I highly recommend using a mandoline slicer, the slicing side of a box grater, or the slicing attachment on a food processor for slicing your zucchini.
+I use a mandoline slicer for consistent and even pickle slices.
+The slicing side of a box grater, or the slicing attachment on a food processor are other great options.
 Using a slicing tool, rather than slicing by hand, not only saves time but also makes perfectly even slices.

-⅛" will produce a very thin pickle, and ¼" produces a sturdier, thin, pickle slice.
+⅛" creates a very thin pickle and ¼" produces a sturdier, thin, pickle slice.
 I sliced mine to ¼" in the photos.
+Either thickness works in this recipe.

 • OXO Good Grips Chef's Mandoline Slicer